Z1ngo1/RELEASE-PROMO-ORCHESTRATOR/README.md

 ## Author

 Self-taught mainframe developer.
 Built end-to-end (COBOL, CICS, DB2, JCL, Flask) as a hands-on IBM Z Xplore learning project.

+I also used IBM Bob (an AI coding assistant for mainframe development) throughout this project, for planning, code review, and catching bugs along the way.